 This story, never told before, is based on true events.

 Throughout the book David interjects accurate details about Houdini's life and character.
 He even includes a nod to his possible claustrophobia.
-And unlike other recent Houdini spy fiction, David keeps Houdini's activities more rooted in his character and profession -- his primary "assignment" being to expose the (real-life) medium Philippe, who appears to be driving the superstitious Tsar into war.
+And unlike other recent Houdini spy fiction, David keeps Houdini's activities rooted in his character and profession -- his primary "assignment" being to expose the (real-life) medium Philippe, who appears to be driving the superstitious Tsar into war.
 Houdini even uses the name Heath Haldane at one point!

 David also nicely parallels the backstory of Mayer Samuel, Houdini's father, whose own encounter with royalty led to him fleeing his home country.
-Bess and Franz Kukol also play large parts in the story, as do characters out of history such as Gorky and Chekhov.
+Bess and Franz Kukol play large parts in the story, as do characters out of history such as Gorky and Chekhov.

 In his afterward, David pegs his novel at being 98% factual.
-I'm not sure I'd place the number that high (for starters, Bess is blonde), but I'll leave it to the reader to formulate your own percentage, and also enjoy a darn good piece of Houdini fiction while you're at it.
+I'm not sure I'd place the number that high (for starters, Bess is a blonde), but I'll leave it to the reader to formulate your own percentage, and enjoy a darn good piece of Houdini fiction while you're at it.

 HOUDINI UNBOUND: Espionage in Russia can be purchased as a hardcover, paperback and eBook from at Amazon.com (U.S.) and Amazon.co.uk (UK).